There’s a whole lot of difference between buying products with valid third-party certification, or not.

 Does the manufacturer:

 a.
-Go back through product design and testing, thus delaying getting the product to market by a year or 2.
+Go back through product design and testing, thus delaying getting the product to market by a year or two.
 This not only delays ROI and repayment of loans and interest, but also loses the opportunity of being ahead of the competition meaning they could be 2nd or 3rd to market with the product.
 They also may not have access to capital to fund the further development and/ or may not be able to service loans without the revenue from the new product?

 OR